(Re)configuring Territories Talk

 Maria Kapajeva is an artist who works between the UK and Estonia.
 Her work often highlights peripheral histories and unspoken stories, focusing on the representation of women.
 Her artist book Dream Is Wonderful, Yet Unclear, published by Milda Books in 2020, got Krazsna-Krausz Photo Book Award.

-Ann Mirjam Vaikla is an artist and curator and has been the director of Narva Art Residency (NART) since 2017.
+Ann Mirjam Vaikla is an artist and curator and was the director of Narva Art Residency (NART) from 2017 to 2021.
 Her practice lies in the intersection of performing and visual arts working within various contexts at galleries, theatres and public spaces in Estonia and internationally.

-The event will be in English with Estonian and Russian introduction.
-The event will be recorded.
+The event was in English with Estonian and Russian introduction.
+See the recording below.